mrpejker/cardano-e2e-example/tutorial/server_side/modules_design.rst

 Modules Design
 ==============

-The core part of a dApp implementation consists of the Plutus script and the off-chain code in charge of building the transactions to be submitted for each operation.
+The core part of a dApp implementation consists of the on-chain validator and the off-chain code in charge of building the transactions to be submitted for each operation.
-In this approach both Plutus script and off-chain code are implemented in Haskell, allowing to share core pieces of code.
+In this approach both validator and off-chain code are implemented in Haskell, allowing to share core pieces of code.

 In the previous section we presented a high level description of the PAB service